-Orientation Conference Fee
+New Student Conference Fee

-The orientation conference fee is required of all new freshmen and transfer students enrolling in fall or spring semesters and selected summer terms at the rate of \$50 per student.
-This fee supports the provision of advanced materials to accepted students, the conduct of professional orientations, and state-mandated diagnostic testing.
+The New Student Conference fee is required of all new freshmen and transfer students enrolling in fall or spring semesters and selected summer terms at the rate of \$50 per student.
+This fee supports the provision of advanced materials to accepted students, the conduct of professional orientations and state-mandated diagnostic testing.